 What are the health benefits of REM sleep?

 Several studies suggested that REM sleep can affect how accurately people can read emotions and process external stimuli.
-They also found that people who view emotional images before getting a good night’s sleep are less likely to have strong reaction to the same images the next day.
+They also found that people who view emotional images before getting a good night’s sleep are less likely to have a strong reaction to the same images the next day.
 Compared to those who didn’t sleep well.

 Dreams and REM sleep have benefits, but it’s not the only stage of sleep that matters.
 Slow-wave, non-REM sleep “still seems to carry the majority of health benefits”.
 Including regulating blood flow and blood glucose levels, and clearing Alzheimer’s-related plaque from the brain.
 REM sleep may have its own function.
 But most of the research still focuses on the restorative and important benefits of the other phases.